willmendesneto/ngx-copy-to-clipboard/README.md

 }
 ```

-> You should bind `onSuccess` and `onError` functions before passing through the component to make sure your component will be running based on the same scope.
+> You should bind the `success` and `error` function callbacks before passing through the component to make sure your component will be running based on the same scope.

 ## Development